Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Veteran
 ttt_veteran_damage_bonus                    0.5     // Damage bonus that the veteran has when they are the last innocent alive (e.g. 0.5 = 50% more damage)
 ttt_veteran_full_heal                       1       // Whether the veteran gets a full heal upon becoming the last remaining innocent or not

+// Mercenary
+ttt_mer_credits_starting                    1       // The number of credits a Mercenary should start with

 // ----------------------------------------